ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

 * CloudSystem treatments
   * Leverage built-in Azure AD / Office 365 Role Groups to implement a robust Role-Based Access Control (RBAC) model minimising the number of users that can onboard a new service or enable additional features
   * Microsoft Cloud App Security (MCAS) is configured to log activity by all users including Global Admins providing an audit trail for new services.
-  * Azure AD Privelaged Identity Manager (PIM) is enabled and requires Global Admins to provide a reason when requesting elevated privileges.
+  * Azure AD privileged Identity Manager (PIM) is enabled and requires Global Admins to provide a reason when requesting elevated privileges.
 PIM will also log the start time and end time of the elevated privileges.
   * Data transfer logs are retained

 #### Residual likelihood